uwpokerclub/developer-hub/planning/events-overhaul/README.md

 - How many tables there are in total

 This might have to end up being a very interactive feature to have it work as well as it needs to which is why it might be to much for the MVP.

+## Milestones

+### Phase 1 (MVP)
+Phase 1 of this project will be to essentially mimic what we currently use for a blind clock with a few enhancments.
+This will include features such as
+- Ability to create and attach blind structures to an event
+- Ability to edit structures after being selected
+- Blind timer which will show a timer, big blind, small blind, and ante.
+- Buttons to advance or go back to previous levels
+- Button to pause/start the timer